 How to Sell a Communication Tower

 First things first, to use a 1031 exchange you must sell your communication tower.
-Unfortunately, communication towers are not as easy to sell as secondhand clothes or records, but rather there is a very limited pool of potential investors for personal use.
-With that said, communication towers are highly desirable assets, so beware of lowballing deals for opportunists looking to leverage their networks for a quick resell.
+Unfortunately, communication towers are not as easy to sell as secondhand clothes or records.
+Rather there is a limitation on the pool of potential investors for personal use.
+With that, communication towers are highly desirable assets, so beware of lowballing deals for opportunists looking to leverage their networks for a quick resell.

 Thankfully, there are a few local, regional, and national broker organizations that specifically work with communication towers.
 If you’re looking for a fast, efficient, and fair sale without putting in much time or effort, we recommend working with capital advisors who have experience with communication tower sales.

 Now before you hand your tower over to another investor or company, it is important to have a rough understanding of its value.
 While you may have been leasing the communication systems to a company, the outright sale of a tower can be well beyond 15 times that of the monthly rent.
 While every sale is different, the value of most communication towers is assessed on a few key attributes.
 These include:

 - Equipment technology (owned vs leased)